 The New Model Army demanded that the fortifications be demolished, arguing that the maintenance costs was ruinous to the people of London, and doubtless wanting to ensure that Parliament couldn’t fortify the city against them once more.

-Although nothing remains above ground today to mark where the wall once stood, sometimes during building work, archeologists come across infilled ditches in roughly the right places, which they report as “possibly” associated with the wall.
+Although nothing remains above ground today to mark where the wall once stood, sometimes during building work, archaeologists come across infilled ditches in roughly the right places, which they report as “possibly” associated with the wall.

 Some illustrations do exist, such as this drawing of the abandoned fort at Vauxhall from around 1800.

-However, before getting to excited, it’s worth noting at this point that many drawings of the fortifications are fakes, made in the 19th century by Peter Thompson, who claimed that they were drafted by a Captain John Eyre in 1643.
+However, before getting too excited, it’s worth noting at this point that many drawings of the fortifications are fakes, made in the 19th century by Peter Thompson, who claimed that they were drafted by a Captain John Eyre in 1643.

 Regrettably, the fortification walls depicted here are nothing like the probably very roughly thrown together earth banks that would have been constructed.